 NATA will also send you a certificate of accreditation that you can proudly display in the foyer.
 You can start issuing NATA-endorsed test reports and using the NATA logo in your marketing materials from the date of accreditation.

-No you don’t get to just sit back and relax after all that!
-NATA returns on a regular basis to re-assess your laboratory and quality system.
+No, you don’t get to sit back and relax after all that!
+NATA regularly returns to re-assess your laboratory and quality system.
 NATA calls this the ‘surveillance program’.
-The surveillance program schedule for medical laboratories is:
+A stand-alone medical laboratory’s usual schedule is a technical assessment every two years, covering about half of the accreditation scope.

 Find out more about NATA’s ISO 15189 accreditation process.